GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

     3. In the [`middleware.py`][middleware] file you can find the `AuthMiddleware` class which is used to ensure that all requests are authenticated.
-    Because this is just an example, it is not implemented any kind of validation.
+    Because this is just an example, it is not implemented with any kind of validation.

                 class AuthMiddleware(object):